TestingPathways/testingpathways/index.md

 ## Community Driven, Open Source and Free

 A series of learning pathways which guide you at your own pace.
-Whether you're a beginner or a senior tester, there's something for everyone, the pathways are designed to build upon each other, giving you both a solid foundation in testing and advanced skills too. {: .fs-6 .fw-300 }
+Whether you're a beginner or a senior tester, there's something for everyone, the pathways are designed to build upon each other, giving you both a solid foundation in testing and advanced skills too.{: .fs-6 .fw-300 }

 [Lets Get Started](http://www.testingpathways.com/pathways){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }